-- Fixed maturities, fair value option: The Company obtains quoted prices in active markets for identical or similar assets at the balance sheet date to measure bonds at fair value.
+- Fixed maturities, available for sale, at fair value: The Company obtains quoted prices in active markets for identical or similar assets at the balance sheet date to measure bonds at fair value.
 Market price is generally obtained from dealer markets.
-The Company employs independent third-party valuation service providers to gather, analyze, and interpret market information to derive fair value estimates for individual investments, based upon market-accepted methodologies and assumptions. - Short-term investments: These investments primarily consist of highly liquid debt instruments with a maturity of twelve months or less and greater than three months when purchased.
+The Company employs independent thirdparty valuation service providers to gather, analyze, and interpret market information to derive fair value estimates for individual investments, based upon market-accepted methodologies and assumptions. - Short-term investments: These investments primarily consist of highly liquid debt instruments with a maturity of twelve months or less and greater than three months when purchased.
 These investments are generally carried at fair value or amortized cost that approximates fair value and include certain money market investments and funds managed similar to regulated money market funds. - Cash and cash equivalents: These include cash on hand, amounts due from banks, certain money market investments, and funds managed similar to regulated money market funds with maturities of three months or less when purchased. - Other assets: The valuation methodology for these assets under U.S. GAAP is consistent with the valuation approach for EBS purposes.

-FIRL has obtained permission under Section 6C of the Act to value the fixed maturity securities investment portfolios pertaining to long-term business at amortized cost rather than fair value within the statutory financial statements, for the year ended December 31, 2022.
+FIRL has obtained permission under Section 6C of the Insurance Act to value the fixed maturity securities investment portfolios pertaining to long-term business at amortized cost rather than fair value within the statutory financial statements, net of the impact of deferred taxation, for the year ended December 31, 2023.
 This permission does not have any impact on the valuation basis under the economic balance sheet.